 Address: Egelantiersgracht 12, 1015 RL Amsterdam, Netherlands

 You’ve probably seen pictures of this historic café on Instagram or social media.
 Café ‘t Smalle (The Small Cafe) is one of the most epic bars for canalside seating as the seats sit above the water on the corner.
-It’s not just one of the most popular bars in Amsterdam because of its location, but they offer great beers, food, and service.
+It’s not just one of the most popular bars in Amsterdam because of its location; it offers great beers, food, and service.

 You’ll also get excellent views of the bridge for boat-watching and views of Westerkerk.
 It’s a popular area, particularly in summer, so get there early to claim your spot.